Ykauji/board-game-rest-api/README.md

 Planned work:
 - Queries using Active Record Queries
-	- Find all games that the user has played in (brute search vs. references?)
+	- Find all games that the user has played via username instead of id.
+    - Create user account via post request?
     -
+    Users:
+    - winning_games : games that user has won.
+    - losing_games : games that user has lost.

+    Games:
+    - number_of_turns_greater :
+    - number_of_turns_lesser :
+    - time_elapsed_greater:
+    - time_elapsed_lesser

 - Authentication ie. need user to delete/create data.
 Give this access to the game clients?

+Rails Console Commands Test:

+ -